-Record No: R/19/2/3705
+Record No: R/19/2/3689

-Community partnership leader, Kelly Tagg presented the report.
+Community Partnership Leader, Kelly Tagg presented the report.

-Mrs Tagg advised the purpose of the report is to provide an overview of key issues across the Southland District council, as well as high level local issues from various Council units.
-Mrs Tagg highlighted various issues of interest including:
+Mrs Tagg advised the purpose of the report is to provide an overview of key issues across the Southland District Council, as well as high level local issues from various Council units.

+Mrs Tagg informed the report highlighted various issues of interest including;